exercism/v3/languages/rust/exercises/concept/tuples/.docs/instructions.md

 ## 1. Extract the numeric component from a tuple describing volume

-- Given the following tuple `(Unit::USCup, 1)`, return the 2nd element.
+Implement the `get_volume` function that takes a unit/volume pair tuple as its parameter, and returns the volume part.

 ```rust
 get_volume((Unit::USCup, 1))